 Student Frequently Asked Questions

 The Thesis Fairs are an opportunity for students to meet with up to 10 organisations and discuss their offered projects with the hope that you will match with one of them.
-This year, due to the ongoing COVID-19 pandemic, we will have both events online.
+This year, due to the ongoing COVID-19 pandemic, the AI Thesis Fair will be a hybrid event and the Thesis Fair in November will be online.

 In order to participate in the Fair you must vote for 10-15 organizations on DataNose.
 You vote on individual projects and then the organisation appears on your voting ranked list.
 This ensures you have at least 10-15 organizations that you rank.